International Activities at NSF

 Linkages to Research Programs of Other Countries includes intergovernmental agreements of S&T cooperation and joint programs designed to facilitate involvement of NSF-supported US scientists and engineers in international collaboration.

-International Science and Engineering Information includes tracking developments in research and education in other countries via participation in international meetings, surveys and assessments, and NSF offices in Tokyo and Europe.
+- International Science and Engineering Information includes tracking developments in research and education in other countries via participation in international meetings, surveys and assessments.

 Return to OISE main page